RJ722/vulture-whitelist-generators/README.rst

 ::

-    $ vulture-whitelist sip /path/to/input-sip-files --sip /path/to/sip-binary
+    $ vulture-whitelist sip --sip /path/to/sip-binary

+This will create a ``whitelist.py`` into the current direcotry.